 - practice safe travel methods in the backcountry (potential avalanche) areas

 - gain insight into making wise choices when faced with unfavourable and changing circumstances

 - learn how to recognize and interpret the ‘5 Warning Flags’ of AVI potential

-- implement evaluation techniques to determine slope and snowpack stability, and learn various snow shear, propogation and compression tests
+- implement evaluation techniques to determine slope and snowpack stability, and learn various snow shear, initiation, propogation and compression tests

 - learn efficient use of various transceivers, probes & shovels to quickly effect a rescue